Center for Primary Health Care Research

 CPF was founded as a collaborative venture between Lund University and Region Skåne in October 2008.
 A highly qualified team of personnel are employed at CPF working on groundbreaking research.
 Staff members include principal investigators in family medicine/ social epidemiology/social medicine/health economics as well as 10 professors, associate professors, researchers with PhDs, doctoral students, post-docs, statisticians and administrative staff.

 CPF is the largest and most productive family and community medicine department in Europe.
 Since its inception, CPF has published approximately 1500 scientific articles in international scientific journals with peer review system.
 Among the journals published in were JAMA, JAMA Psychiatry, British Medical Journal, Blood, American Journal of Psychiatry and many others.

 The Molecular Family Medicine Laboratory

-We at the CPF aim to link academia, hospitals, and primary care in order to improve cooperation between researchers and health care professionals in different settings.
-To achieve this, the CPF has established a network of nine Academic Knowledge Centers (AKCs) in Skåne, the Swedish county in which we are based.
+We at CPF aim to link academia, hospitals, and primary care in order to improve cooperation between researchers and health care professionals in different settings.
+To achieve this, the CPF has established a network of Academic Knowledge Centers (AKCs) in Skåne, the Swedish county in which we are based.

-These centers foster a two-way flow of ideas, information, knowledge, and skills between personnel working at local health care centers and researchers at the CPF through regular visits, mentoring, and seminars, and via a web portal.
+These centers foster a two-way flow of ideas, information, knowledge, and skills between personnel working at local health care centers and researchers at CPF through regular visits, mentoring, and seminars, and via a web portal.

 Finally, I must emphasise that family medicine is different from other scientific disciplines.
 While we are dedicated to the advancement of knowledge through excellence in education and research at the undergraduate, graduate, and postdoctoral levels; our research must go beyond simply improving understanding of science to action that actually improves primary care.